 Museo del Templo Mayor opens Tuesday – Sunday 9am-5pm

 Admission: 59 pesos.
 Free entry on Sundays.
-So plan accordingly and save for tequila amigos!
+So plan accordingly and save money for tequila amigos!